gjheij/linescanning/README.md

   module load itksnap/3.8.0 # 3.6.0-qt4 if you only see black panels module load fsl/6.5.0.2 module load ANTs/20200131

+  # useful aliases
+  alias ll="ls -la --color=auto"
+  alias SOU="source ~/.bash_profile"  # enter SOU in the terminal to source the ~/.bash_profile file alias PROJ="cd ${DIR_DATA_HOME}"    # enter PROJ in the terminal to directly 'cd' into your project folder

+  # expand variables
+  shopt -s direxpand                  # allows tab-completion with paths stored in variables
   ```

 ### VU